EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 Instead you need to go to `domain.tld/admin` to access the admin interface.
 On first run click to setup the database then login using the credentials that were pre-specified in the docker-compose file.

 !!! warning "invalid username/password issues"
-    Note that when parsing the password from the stack to pass in an environment variable there can be issues with special characters (esp `$`).
-Although these can be escaped it is best to avoid them.
+    Note that when parsing the password from the stack to pass in an environment variable there can be issues with special characters (mainly `$`).
 You can check what has been passed as a parsed environment variable by looking at the container details in Portainer.
     It is also possible to check in `~/containers/yourls/users/config.php` - before logging into the admin console this will show in cleartext at line 75 (press ++alt++-++n++ in nano to show line numbers).
 After login it will be encrypted

 YOURLS has an extensible architecture - any plugins should be downloaded and added to subdirectories within `~/containers/yourls/plugins` - see [preview](https://yourls.org/docs/development/examples/preview) and [qrcode](https://yourls.org/docs/development/examples/qrcode) as examples with setup instructions (although [Preview URL with QR code](https://github.com/DennyDai/yourls-preview-url-with-qrcode) is actually a nicer combination option to install that those separate ones - one installed just append a `~` to the shortcode to see the preview).
 Once plugins have been copied into place, go to the admin interface to activate them.